Weissey/javascript-exercises/05_sumAll/README.md

 - loop through the given numbers ([link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration))
 - on each iteration add the number to the sum
 - return the sum after finishing the loop

+Have two numbers, one MIN and one MAX

+Use a for loop to loop through every iteration from MIN to MAX, stopping only when MAX is reached

+Within every iteration, a += adds the current number looping to the overall SUM

+After the loop is finished, return SUM